 So you have a wedding to prepare, and a coordinator or planner to help you.
 That’s great!
-But literally anyone who has been a bride would know that this does not in any way eliminate the anxiety that comes with wedding preparations.
+But literally anyone who has been married would know that this does not in any way eliminate the anxiety that comes with wedding preparations.
 You will stress out about everything, but the difference is that there will be someone to insure that everything’s under control.
 Still, there are ways by which the perfectionist in you can stay on top of your wedding, and here are just some of them:

 The more information your wedding coordinator has, the better they can do the job you need and want them to do for you.
 Actually, become best friends with your coordinator.
 Like in any good relationship, the success of your engagement is built on trust and like in any other relationship that trust is built on the confidence that they know ‘you’ and what you like and want.
 It takes work and communication to build that confidence and trust, so take the time to tell your coordinator all the little details that make you who you are.
 Your wedding coordinator will be eager to get to know you at a personal level so they can bring touches of your personality to even the smallest of details.
-Remember, a successful wedding is not just about the couple; it is also a product of a healthy partnership between the bride and the coordinator.
-So another must-do for any bride-planner team is to always, always Which brings us to the next point:
+Remember, a successful wedding is not just about the couple; it is also a product of a healthy partnership between the couple and the coordinator.
+So another must-do for any team is to always, always Which brings us to the next point:

 Have a clear, specific vision of how you want your wedding to be, and communicate that vision as early as the day you first meet your coordinator.
 Having a good grasp of the big picture is as important as getting the minute details right.
 This should be the one of the first things you discuss with the team you book for your wedding.
 This clearly specified vision will also guide everyone throughout the entire process and will help prevent a lot of miscommunication and poor decisions.

 “ Your big day involves good planning and the use of a good checklist. ”